Finn Valley College opens its doors to all students on a non-selective basis.

 SCP: Finn Valley College is a member school of the Stranorlar Schools Completion Programme.
 This programme puts in place a number of interventions to promote retention including attendance tracking, Daybreak and a School Transfer Programme.

 Variety of Programmes: Finn Valley College offers a wide range of programmes to cater for all our students.
 We recognise the different strengths that students have and offer programme that suit all our students’ needs.
-These include the traditional Junior Certificate and the Junior Certificate Schools Programme (JCSP), the traditional LCVP and the Leaving Certificate Applied (LCA).
+These include the traditional Junior Certificate and the Junior Certificate Schools Programme (JCSP), Transition Year (TY), the traditional LCVP and the Leaving Certificate Applied (LCA).
 This variety has positive implications for the pastoral health of our students.